 - 5 Minutes Read

-Tracking macronutrients, or "macros", is a part of many weight loss plans.
-Learn tips for using macronutrients for weight loss, as well as pitfalls to avoid.
+Tracking macronutrients, or "macros," for weight loss is a strategy in many plans.
+Learn tips for maximizing your macronutrients, as well as pitfalls to avoid.

-You will lose weight on any plan that reduces your calorie intake, regardless of the macronutrient content.
-There are many options for healthy eating plans within a wide range of macronutrient intake.
+Regardless of the macronutrient composition, you will lose weight on any plan that reduces your calorie intake.
+Fortunately, there are many options for healthy eating plans within a wide range of macronutrient profiles.

-A study evaluating weight loss effectiveness of several diet plans with different macronutrient profiles (including low fat and low carb) found that the best predictor of weight loss success was not the mixture of macros, but rather, how well the participants adhered to the plan.
-In other words, the plan that you can stick with is likely the best one for you.
+A study evaluated the weight-loss effectiveness of several diet plans with different macronutrient profiles (including low-fat, low-carb, and higher-protein).
+It found that the best predictor of weight-loss success was not the mixture of macros but how well the participants adhered to the plan.
+In other words, the plan that you can stick with is probably the best one for you.

-Higher protein intake may have weight loss benefits by helping manage appetite and preserving muscle mass during weight loss plans.
-Likewise, reduced carbohydrate intake may provide blood sugar lowering for people with diabetes and prediabetes.
-This is why macronutrient considerations for weight loss are something many dietitians include when building meal plans.
+Higher-protein intake may have weight-loss benefits by helping manage appetite and preserve muscle mass while following weight-loss plans.
+Likewise, reduced carbohydrate intake may help lower blood sugar for people with diabetes and prediabetes.
+This is why considering macronutrients for weight loss is something many dietitians include when building meal plans.

-The DRI (Daily Reference Intake) for macronutrients from the Institute of Medicine provides guidance for a healthy range of macronutrient distribution (see table below).
+The Institute of Medicine's DRI (Daily Reference Intake) for macronutrients provides guidance for a healthy macronutrient distribution range (see table below).

 |Carbohydrate||45-65% of total calories||45% of total calories|